sadia-kd/Password-Manager/README.md

-# CPSC 210 Personal Project:
+# Personal Project:
 ## ***Password Manager***

 ### **What will the application do?**
-For my CPSC 210 project, I want to create an application that will allow a user to save multiple passwords for the different accounts they have to a place when it gets difficult to remember all passwords by memory.
+This application will allow a user to save multiple passwords for the different accounts they have to a place when it gets difficult to remember all passwords by memory.
 This application will be able to store the name of the application of what the account is for along with the username of it.
 An application like this is useful as all your passwords will be kept in one spot.
 The user will have abilities to view all the different account information they have saved.

 ### **Who will use it?**
 This Password Managing application can be used by anyone.
 If an individual has too many passwords to keep track of,